$\mathcal{G}$-SGD: Optimizing ReLU Neural Networks in its Positively Scale-Invariant Space: Introduction

 Then, a natural question is: \emph{can we construct a new vector space that is positively scale-invariant and sufficient to represent ReLU neural networks so as to better facilitate the optimization process }?
 In this paper, we provide positive answer to this question.

 We investigate the positively scale-invariant space to sufficiently represent ReLU neural networks by the following four steps.
 Firstly, we define the \emph{positive scaling operators} and show that they form a transformation group (denoted as $\mathcal{G}$).
 The transformation group $\mathcal{G}$ will induce an equivalence relationship called \emph{positive scaling equivalence}.
 Then, We found that the values of the paths are invariant to positive scaling operators.
 Furthermore, we prove that two weight vectors are positively scale-equivalent if and only if the values of the paths in one neural network equal to those in the other neural network, given the signs of some weights unchanged.
-That is to say, the values of all the paths and can sufficiently represent the ReLU neural networks.
-After that, we define a generalized addition as the product operator and the generalized multiplication as the power operator.
-We show that the path vectors are generalized linearly dependent.\footnote{A path vector is represented by one element in $\{0,1\}^m$, where $m$ is the number of weights.
-Please check the details in Section \ref{sec:2.2}.} We define the maximal group of paths which are generalized linearly independent as \emph{basis path}, which corresponds to the basis of the \emph{structure matrix} constituted by the path vectors.
+That is to say, the values of all the paths can sufficiently represent a ReLU neural network.
+After that, we show that the path vectors are linearly dependent.\footnote{A path vector is represented by one element in $\{0,1\}^m$, where $m$ is the number of weights.
+Please check the details in Section \ref{sec:2.2}.} We define the maximal group of paths which are linearly independent as \emph{basis path}, which corresponds to the basis of the \emph{structure matrix} constituted by the path vectors.
 Thus, the values of the basis paths are also positively scale-invariant and can sufficiently to represent the ReLU neural networks.
-We denote the linear span of the values of basis paths as $\mathcal{G}$-space.
+We denote the vector whose coordinations are composed by values of basis paths as basis path value vector and call the vector space composed by basis path value vector as $\mathcal{G}$-space.
 In addition, we prove that the dimension of $\mathcal{G}$-space is "$H$" smaller comparing to the weight space, where $H$ is the total number of hidden units in a multi-layer perceptron (MLP) or feature maps in a convolutional networks (CNN).

 To sum up, we find $\mathcal{G}$-space constituted by the values of the basis paths, which is positively scale-invariant, can sufficiently represent the ReLU neural networks, and has a smaller dimension than the vector space of weights.